 Some of the features of OpenSprinkler Pi include capability to generate weather reports, manage irrigation through the web, WiFi connectivity, flexibility, and options to add rain and soil sensors.

-Here’s a good tutorial on how to install the OpenSprinkler Pi with the Raspberry Pi.
+Here’s a good tutorial on how to install the OpenSprinkler Pi for your Raspberry Pi sprinkler controller.

 WiFi Controller Using Raspberry Pi